pmatorras/MacroEconomics/README.md

 ### Commands

 - Fetch IMF data:
-python -m macroeconomics fetch --indicators NGDPD,PCPIEPCH --countries ESP,FRA,DEU.
+`python -m macroeconomics fetch --indicators NGDPD,PCPIEPCH --countries ESP,FRA,DEU`.
-    - Writes imf_weo_countries_{tag}.csv, imf_weo_indicators_{tag}.csv, and imf_weo_timeseries_{tag}[suffix].csv to DATA_DIR based on latest_weo_release_tag.
+    - Writes imf_weo_countries_{tag}.csv, imf_weo_indicators_{tag}.csv, and imf_weo_timeseries_{tag}[suffix].csv to `DATA_DIR` based on latest_weo_release_tag.
-- Generate plots:
+- Generate time series:
-python -m macroeconomics plot --countries ESP,FRA,DEU.
+`python -m macroeconomics plot --countries ESP,FRA,DEU`.
-    - Reads the latest CSVs, filters by countries, and writes one HTML per indicator to FIGURE_DIR with “plot_{indicator}{suffix}.html”.
+    - Reads the latest CSVs, filters by countries, and writes one HTML per indicator to `FIGURE_DIR` with “plot_{indicator}{suffix}.html”.
+- Generate interactive maps:
+`python -m macroeconomics map`
+    - Reads the latest CSVs, generates one interactive european map where the indicator and the year can be chosen.
+It is saved into to `FIGURE_DIR` with “plot_{indicator}{suffix}.html”.
 - Launch dashboard:
-python -m macroeconomics dash --host 127.0.0.1 --port 8050 --debug.
+`python -m macroeconomics dash --host 127.0.0.1 --port 8050 --debug`.
-    - Starts a Dash app that loads the latest files, offers country/indicator selection and a year range slider, and renders the figure via update_graph.
+    - Starts a Dash app that loads the latest files, with two tabs.
+One offers country/indicator selection and a year range slider, and renders the figure via update_graph.
+The other the interactive european map.

 ### Data outputs